advait-lokhande-projects01/advait-lokhande-projects01/README.md

 - I am an entrepreneur and founder of https://bitleaf.tech | https://github.com/bitleaf-technology
 - I want to build problem-solving products in India, and also aspire to build a technology R&D lab with world class infra, resources and make it accessible to anyone with minimum constraints.
+- I am also passionatio about STEM education in India.
 - Feel free to drop me an email on capt.creatron@gmail.com for anything.

 <!---